-The Middle-East region has generated widespread headlines over the last few years, with the Syrian civil war and the influence of the Islamic State of Iraq becoming inextricably linked to the refugee crisis.
+The Middle-East region has generated widespread headlines over the last few years, with the Syrian civil war and the influence of the Islamic State of Iraq and the Levant (ISIL)becoming inextricably linked to the refugee crisis.
 As a result of the regional turmoil and lack of investment, the economies of Lebanon, Jordan and Iraq are seen as challenging and unpredictable markets.
 Nevertheless, these countries still provide opportunities, primarily due to their rapidly expanding populations and a plethora of fast-moving consumer goods (FMCG) categories still in their infancy.

 Lebanon’s economy has been considered unpredictable, although the country managed to avoid a violent spill-over from neighbouring Syria’s civil war.
 Even so, the influx of refugees weighed heavily on its economy.
 This significant rise in population provided opportunities for consumer goods industries, particularly those providing staples like dairy, baked goods and shelf-stable vegetables, as well as tobacco products.
 As these are often deemed essential goods, companies that offered products at affordable prices saw sales rise.